 Already in 2012, when Kosheen were coming to Prague, the press accreditation and interview request didn’t go smooth at all.
 Nobody answered from their then-available emails and it took endless back and forth emails with people from Sasazu club, where they were supposed to play.
-“Contact him, well actually another guy” until they wrote me they closed the accreditations.
-I had to call them and be little bit forcy, to remind them, we have been discussing this for days.
+“Contact him, well actually another guy” until they wrote me, they closed the accreditations.
+I had to call them and be a little bit forcy, to remind them, we have been discussing this for days.
 Two press tickets were given in the end, so thanx guys.
 However, nobody did manage to organize an interview.

-When Kosheen announced they will be coming again to Prague in June 2015, I was interested again.
+When Kosheen announced they will be coming to Prague again in June 2015, I was interested again.
 Well, not for being such a huge fan, but for the fact it might be a nice show again and I could also impress my lady.
-This time, my buddy from Serbia, Željko was coming, so it seemed like a great idea to take him for a show and also do sth cool, which can impress our friends in Belgrade, from the days I lived there.
+This time, my buddy from Serbia, Željko, was coming, so it seemed like a great idea to take him for a show.
+And also do sth cool, which can impress our friends in Belgrade, from the days I lived there.

 Guestlist & Interview